 Through this one-on-one mentorship program, volunteer mentors provide medical students with hands-on exposure in the field of dermatology and help stimulate interest in dermatology as an obtainable career choice.

 Each medical student is required to complete a one-month, 160-hour mentorship with his or her volunteer mentor by Dec.
-1, 2015.
-Learn more about the Diversity Mentorship Program for medical students.
+1st of the current award year.

 Online mentor profile